 Location of the Museum

 You need to reach Al Lubna Road.
-You can hire a taxi or take a self-driven rented car to reach the venue.
+You can hire a taxi or rent a car to reach the venue.

 Opening Timings